- What does it mean to be detail oriented?

-You should know that detail-oriented persons are very special; they may take a lot of details into consideration when carrying out tasks.
+- You should know that detail-oriented persons are very special; they may consider many details when carrying out tasks.
 Knowing this, you might want to give them some space when they do their work.
-At best you should appreciate them for their unique ability.
+At best, you should appreciate them for their unique ability.

-In the work environment, they may seem to take note of procedures and this may seem that they have a checklist.
-When they use checklists they may carefully follow the necessary steps on the list to the letter, one step at a time.
+- In the work environment, they may seem to take note of procedures, which may seem like they have a checklist.
+When they use checklists, they may carefully follow the necessary steps on the list to the letter, one step at a time.

 While they may seem to spend forever on a task, the good thing is detail-oriented persons often end up with a great job done.

-They criticize their work and check over and over to make sure their work is accurate and well organized.
+They criticize their work and check over to ensure their work is accurate and well organized.

 Detail-oriented persons can be great team players as well.

 When in a team, they may tend to be close to the leaders, trying to organize things or they may focus on a particular area that is vital to a team’s project.